Cervical incompetence refers to a painless spontaneous dilatation of the cervix, and is a common cause of 2nd trimester pregnancy failure.

 - idiopathic (most common)

 - connective tissue disorder (Ehlers-Danlos syndrome)

 - fetal fibronectin (fFN) test on vaginal mucus: needs to be done before trans-vaginal scanning is attempted

 Trans-vaginal, trans-labial or trans-perineal sonography is most commonly used to assess the cervix.

 It should be emphasised that the appearance of the cervix may change during the examination and therefore multiple observations are recommended.
 Excessive pressure with the probe and an overly distended bladder may give false reassurance by artificially lengthening and narrowing the cervical canal.
 It is also useful to measure the worst finding.

-- in a late 1st trimester scan, opening of the cervical os at rest or in response to fundal pressure is considered an early feature 18
+Transvaginal scanning is required.
+In a late 1st trimester scan, opening of the cervical os at rest or in response to fundal pressure is considered an early feature 18

 - bulging of the fetal membranes into a widened internal os (considered the most reliable sign 9)